MadGrip/PortfolioSite/README.md

 # Disclaimer

-Names, adresses and other contact informations are not valid!
+Names, adresses and other contact informations are fictional!

 # Used libraries